-The vision for tackling high blood pressure (BP) in Cheshire & Merseyside (C&M) is that our local communities have the best possible BP, and that C&M achieves the national ambitions for CVD prevention by 2029.
-The national ambition for high BP is that 80% of high BP is detected and treated to NICE targets by 2029.
+The vision for tackling high blood pressure (BP) in Cheshire & Merseyside (C&M) is that our local communities have the best possible BP, and that C&M achieves the national ambitions for cardiovascular disease (CVD) prevention in all communities.
+The national ambition for high BP is that 80% of high BP is detected and treated to recommended (NICE) targets.

 Why is it important?